Another six District 203 and 204 students earn National Merit scholarships in final round for 2021 - News Break

 Another six District 203 and 204 students earn National Merit scholarships in final round for 2021

-Jul.
-12—Six more students in Naperville School District 203 and Indian Prairie School District 204 have been named National Merit Scholarship winners.
-The recent high school graduates will receive between $500 and $2,000 annually for up to four years of undergraduate study from the colleges and universities they plan to attend, a National Merit Scholarship Corp. announcement said.www.tribuneledgernews.com
+Six more students in Naperville School District 203 and Indian Prairie School District 204 have been named National Merit Scholarship winners.
+The recent high school graduates will receive between $500 and $2,000 annually for up to four years of undergraduate study from the colleges and universities they plan to attend, a National Merit Scholarship Corp. announcement said.www.chicagotribune.com

 Comments / 0